 You may be approved for CPT multiple times during your degree program.
 At all times, you must continue to make satisfactory progress toward completing your degree program.
-Satisfactory progress is defined by each school/college or department.
 You must also meet the CPT eligibility requirements each time you request authorization.

-If you are authorized for 365+ days of full-time CPT, you are not eligible for post-completion OPT at the same degree level.
+If you are authorized for 12 months or more of full-time CPT, you are not eligible for post-completion OPT (at the same degree level).
 Please click here for the regulations.